galaxyproject/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.md

 >    > * Navigating Through Apollo
 {: .agenda}

+# Getting Started With Apollo
+{:.no_toc}

+The Center for Phage Technology Galaxy program is an instance of the Galaxy Project, and provides a web interface for bioinformatics tools.
+Apollo, a genome browser, can be accessed through Galaxy to view, edit, and annotate genomes.

 # Background Information

 Although it is not the first genome browser, Apollo is the first collaborative genomic annotation editor available solely on the Internet.
-Apollo is still under development and new features are being added all the time.
+Apollo is still under development and new features are frequently added.

-## Important Definitions
+## Useful Terms
 > * **Static:** Unmodifiable, specifically in the context of a computer resource that you are accessing.
-The website that you see cannot be modified by you, the user accessing them.
+For example, The website interface.
 This is opposed to “dynamic” where you can interact with the files or service, and your interactions can persist.
 > * **Instance:** A specific copy of a web service made available over the internet.
 Given that the administrators can run many copies of the same web service, we use the term “instance” to refer to a specific copy of a service.
-> * **Tracks:** In Apollo, a track is a set of analysis results that can be shown or hidden depending on the annotator’s needs.
+> * **Tracks:** A set of analysis results.
+These results can be shown or hidden depending on the annotator’s needs.
 All tracks are stored in a file format that allows them to be aligned to the organisms's DNA sequence.
-> * **Evidence:** Tracks contain evidence; these are results of specific computer methods (which are documented and citable), which we use to make annotations.
-Annotations should not be made without evidence.
-Evidence allows us to move the annotation process from an art to a science.
+> * **Evidence:** The results of specific computer methods (which are documented and citable), which we use to make annotations.
+Evidence is contained within tracks.
+All annotations are made using evidence.
-> * **Feature:** Conceptually, a feature is any defined and named region of a genome.
-Features could be genes, conserved domains, promoter binding sites, terminators, intron splice sites, or any other region of interest.
+> * **Feature:** Any defined and named region of a genome.
+Features include genes, conserved domains, promoter binding sites, terminators, intron splice sites, or any other region of interest.
 Visually, a features appear as rectangular boxes in Apollo.
-> * **Annotations:** Annotation is the addition of descriptive features to a DNA sequence, such as a protein’s function, or locating tRNAs, and terminators.
-The annotation process we do is 100% computer based, so keep in mind that until an annotation is experimentally tested in the lab, it is putative or assumed based on an educated hypothesis.
+> * **Annotations:** The addition of descriptive features to a DNA sequence.
+Examples include naming proteins, tRNAs, and terminators.
+Since all annotations result from computer based evidence (in silico), all annotations are putative or assumed based on an educated hypothesis, but are not considered experimentally verified.

 ## History of Genome Browsers